Early Childhood Education

 ECED& 190 Observation/Assessment 3

-ECED 225 STEAM in Early Childhood 5
+ECED 261 Practicum and Seminar: Professional Practice in Early Childhood 5

-EDUC& 130 Guiding Behavior 3
+EDUC& 130 OR

-EDUC& 150 Child, Family, Community 3
+EDUC& 150 Child/Family/Community 3

 Students completing this program should acquire the following skills and abilities: